ralls0/LiqoBenchmark/README.md

 ## Test

 For these tests, you'll play with a [micro-services application provided by Google](https://github.com/GoogleCloudPlatform/microservices-demo), which includes multiple cooperating services.
-Four different scenarios are provided:
+Five different scenarios are provided:

 1. Online Boutique on a basic cluster.
 2. Online Boutique on a multi-cluster with Liqo.